 of the rotation.

-- Anyone who is ill or has a personal or family emergency must contact
+• Anyone who is ill or has a personal or family emergency must contact

-During the 4 week rotation, students are allowed to take off up to 1 day per week to
+During the 4 week rotation, students are allowed to take off up to 1 day per

-- Specific days missed must be approved by the Attending on
+Specific days missed must be approved by the Attending on Service

 Suggested Preparatory Reading: Any basic dermatology